 For hunters who can deal with the disadvantages of the .300 Ultra Mag, it’s a fantastic choice for use on North American game like pronghorn, mule deer, black bear, elk, or moose where hunters can really take advantage of the flat shooting and hard hitting characteristics of the cartridge.
 The same goes for hunting game like blue wildebeest, kudu, and eland in Africa or game like nilgai in south Texas.

 Make no mistake: the .300 Remington Ultra Magnum is an excellent cartridge.
 Get a rifle with a good recoil pad and a stock that fits you properly, learn to shoot it accurately, and I’m sure you’ll be happy with how it performs for you afield.

-Do you have a rifle chambered in 300 RUM that you’re just chomping at the bit to take on a hunt?
+Do you have a rifle chambered in 300 RUM that you’re itching to take on a hunt?

 Book an incredible black bear hunt here.

 Enjoy this article about the 300 Remington Ultra Magnum?
 Please share it with your friends on Facebook and Twitter.